kanian/containerx/README.md

 # ContainerX

 ContainerX is a little PHP dependency injection container.
+It's intended to be small enough that you could look at its code source to understand what is going on.

 # Installation
 ```bash